 Delfi Orchard - Includes many clothing and accessory shops, a Waterford crystal shop, a Wedgewood china shop, an outlet of Royal Selangor Pewter and many home-related shops and karaoke place.

-DFS Galleria Scotts Road - DFS Galleria Scotts Road is the place to enjoy duty-free savings on the world’s leading luxury brands.
-We bring you the most extensive selection of prestigious brands and offer the best value on fashion and accessories in Singapore.
+T-Galleria by DFS on Scotts Road - T-Galleria by DFS on Scotts Road is the place to enjoy duty-free savings on the world’s leading luxury brands.
+Bringing you the most extensive selection of prestigious brands and offer the best value on fashion and accessories in Singapore.
 Locals and tourists can shop with confidence knowing that our products come with a DFS 100% Worldwide Guarantee, and shop to their hearts desire as DFS Galleria carries a wide range of exclusive products.
-So come to DFS Galleria and experience the richness of Singapore.
+So come to T-Galleria by DFS and experience the richness of Singapore.